AndreVarandas/Threejs-Journey/004/README.md

-## Notes on 000
+## Notes on 004

-This is just a template for future classes.
+004 class was mainly about setting up a proper development environment.
+We use vite to run a dev server and to bundle our code.
+We also use vanilla JS and a script.js file to write our code.

 **Key points**